Backpacker’s Pantry Review – Freeze Dried & Dehydrated Meals

 Their facility is USDA Organic certified, Gluten Free certified, Kosher, USDA inspected daily, and Non GMO Project certified.
 They are powered 100% by solar energy, and use high efficiency lighting and HVAC.

-Where is Backpacker’s Pantry made?
+Where are Backpacker’s Pantry meals made?

 Backpacker’s Pantry is a US-based company that manufactures its products in Boulder, Colorado.
 They source as many ingredient as possible domestically.